 Municipalities are built of many departments that help keep communities safe, informed, and operating smoothly.
-A solid marketing strategy and city branding can make all the difference in forging trust and a sense of unity, especially during a situation like the COVID-19 pandemic.
+A solid marketing strategy and city branding can make all the difference in forging trust and a sense of unity, especially during times of uncertainty.

 Municipalities use marketing as a way to share crucial resources with their residents as well as more light-hearted messages about events or activities in the city.
 A few common strategies to help raise awareness and increase participation include:

 Depending on budgets and funding, cities may have an expansive internal team or a smaller group that reaches out to contract workers and agencies when needed for large campaigns and projects.
 In either scenario, it's beneficial to occasionally get a fresh perspective from someone who works on marketing or advertising outside of the "government bubble."

 Dallas, Texas is an example of a large city that has established branding and consistent messaging throughout its communications.
 The city has its own distinct logo and set of brand colors that are found in most of their materials, which builds their reputation among residents.

 Their voice and personality are also recognizable— informative, reassuring, and ready to crack a joke when the right moment arises.

 Like many cities in the U.S., Dallas was faced with the responsibility to keep its community safe and informed during the pandemic and subsequent uncertainties.
 Texas metropolitan areas were especially impacted by COVID-19 outbreaks.
 The City of Dallas actively shared safety updates, relief programs, information sessions, feedback opportunities, and much more.

 The sheer amount of communication that happens between their city departments and the public is hard work on its own, but there's also the fact that Dallas has a wide range of residents with various backgrounds and dominant languages.
 This is an area where DOOH can come in handy.

 The issue: Effectively reaching different populations across the city